fazpass/fia-documentation/README.Android.md

 # Getting Started

 Before using this SDK, make sure to get the Merchant Key and Merchant App ID from Keypaz Dashboard.
-[See Dashboard Documentation here](README.Dashboard.md).
+Check this [Dashboard Documentation](README.Dashboard.md).

 # Usage